data-8/sp23/_staffers/padma.md

 email: vpadma@berkeley.edu
 office-hours: TBA
 team: DSP
-bio: Hi!
-I'm Padma and I study Astrophysics and Data Science.
-Looking forward to a great semester with you all!
+bio: Hello!
+I'm a fourth year studying Astrophysics and Data Science.
+I love reading and coffee.
+Data 8 is an amazing course and I hope you enjoy it as much as I did!
+Feel free to reach out to me about anything at all.
 photo: staff/padma.jpg
 ---